jakobharder/anno-mod-loader/docs/options.md

     }
     ```

-!!! info "Future versions will generate the options.json from default values, but for now you have to create it yourself."
+!!! info "Future versions will generate the `active-options.jsonc` from default values, but for now you have to create it yourself."

 The `modinfo.json` file contains defaults: